-Recently I had the opportunity to sit down with Clint Seagrave director of data centre and business continuity for Interactive to discuss a recent Polaris data centre partnership and what that means for Interactive.
+Recently I had the opportunity to sit down with Clint Seagrave director of data centre and business continuity for Interactive to discuss a recent Polaris data center partnership and what that means for Interactive.

-We have been providing Data Centre services for about 18 years and have been an IT services organisation since 1988.
-We have designed, built and operated many internal and customer data centres, and in recent years have begun partnering with other DC providers to give us additional capabilities.
+We have been providing Data Center services for about 18 years and have been an IT services organisation since 1988.
+We have designed, built and operated many internal and customer data centers, and in recent years have begun partnering with other DC providers to give us additional capabilities.
 This allows us to rapidly expand our offerings and provides us geographic diversity for co-lo and cloud DC services.

-At the moment we have around 1,500 racks and 430 Data Centre, customers.
+At the moment we have around 1,500 racks and 430 Data Center, customers.
 We have developed an extensive network of design consultants and vendors to ensure we deliver a consistent high level of service.
 In addition, we have a dedicated relocation project management team, and more than 180 field technical staff to assist customers with the relocation of their environment.

 With our years of experience in migration, customers can reduce their risk with Interactive, and we can take on a large percentage of the workload in the process.
 At Interactive we are continually growing and evolving as a DC services provider to better satisfy our customers and improve their customer experience.

 How would you say, clients best benefit from your services?

 There are a number of providers out there offering DC services.
 Some, like us, have solid technical real estate, but what really sets us apart is that we not only provide the technical real estate, but we also provide the services that wrap around that.

 We are unique in that we have other services within our business which are beneficial to our customers.
 We are one of the biggest independent hardware maintenance providers in Australia with over 2000 customers, and we also are one of the largest providers of Business Continuity seats and space in the Asia-Pacific region.
 Both these services support our clients to drive a higher uptime of their critical business functions whether they are people or technology-based.